 Frequently Asked Questions

-The process of tracking, analysing and reporting business income is called financial reporting.
-Organisations do it over a specific period, typically on a quarterly or yearly basis.
+Financial reporting is the process of tracking, analyzing, and reporting business income.
+Organisations do it over a specific period, typically quarterly or yearly.

 Financial reports or statements are essential business documents that help provide the accurate financial position of a firm.
 Here are the four common types of financial statements:

-Financial reporting is crucial for businesses and investors since it gives the accurate financial position of the firm.
+Financial reporting is crucial for businesses and investors since it gives the firm an accurate financial position.
 Using this information, investors and business leaders can make crucial decisions.

 The income statements that contain the detailed breakdown of income and expenses of a firm are the most important part of financial reporting.